zant/site/content/posts/the-agi-self-fulfilled-prophecy.md

 This is exactly why we must do everything to stop any acts that can endanger our collective living in planet earth.
 War is the actual historically true human-caused catastrophe.

-Existential risk has commonly been an excuse for actual material existential violence.
+Existential risk has commonly been a cause for actual material existential violence within social-relations.
 As in Adorno's terms, taken from Gemini:

 > For Adorno, a perceived existential threat triggers a flight from freedom and a desperate embrace of domination, manifesting in three interconnected phenomena: the rise of the authoritarian personality, the hypnotic palliative of the culture industry, and the violent logic of identity thinking.